To The Members of Sumeet Industries Limited

 The Company has in place Prevention of Sexual Harassment Policy in line with therequirements of The Sexual Harassment of Women at Workplace (Prevention Prohibition &Redressal) Act; 2013.
 All employees (permanent contractual temporary trainees) arecovered under this policy.

-Your Directors state that during the year under review there were no cases filedpursuant to The Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013
+Your Directors state that during the year under review there were no cases filedpursuant to The Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.

-Risk Management is the systematic process of understanding measuring controlling andcommunicating organizations risk exposures while achieving its objectives.
+Risk Management is the systematic process of understanding measuring controlling andcommunicating organization's risk exposures while achieving its objectives.
 RiskManagement is an important business aspect in the current economic environment and itsobjective is to identify monitor and take mitigation measures on a timely basis inrespect of the events that may pose risks for the business.
 The Company's risk-managementstrategy is to identify assess and mitigate any significant risks.
 We have establishedprocesses and guidelinesalong with a strong overview and monitoring framework at theBoard and Senior Management levels.

-The Board of Directors regularly review risks and threats and takes suitable steps tosafeguard its interest and that there is no element of risk identified that may threatenthe existence of the Company..
+The Board of Directors regularly review risks and threats and takes suitable steps tosafeguard its interest and that there is no element of risk identified that may threatenthe existence of the Company.
 The focus shifts from one area to another area dependingupon the prevailing situation.
 The Risk Management Policy has been reviewed and foundadequate to the requirements of the Company by independent firms of Chartered Accountantsand approved by the Board.
-A detailed report on significant risks and mitigation isforming part of Managements Discussion and Analysis.
+A detailed report on significant risks and mitigation isforming part of Management's Discussion and Analysis.